-02/28/2005 - Gen. Rasim Delic, former Chief of the General Staff of the Army of Bosnia and Herzegovina, departed Sarajevo for The Hague.
-He is charged on the basis of his command authority with four counts of violating customs of war in 1993 and 1995.
+02/28/2005 - Gen. Rasim Delic, former Chief of the General Staff of the Bosnian Army, departed Sarajevo for The Hague, and is charged on the basis of his command authority with four counts of violating customs of war in 1993 and 1995.